Monthly Awards and Scholarships (2024-2025)

 DO THE RIGHT THING (DTRT) encourages socially-desirable behavior in school-age children and showcases “good kids” who are making an effort to improve themselves and the community.
 The goals of DO THE RIGHT THING are to help foster self-esteem in young people by reinforcing positive behavior and to establish these young people as role models for their peers; to build bridges of trust throughout the community; and to publicly thank youth who are “doing the right thing.”

-Founded in Miami, Florida, in 1990, there are now more than 60 DO THE RIGHT THING chapters throughout the United States, England, and Germany, and the program has impacted more than 500,000 children.
+Founded in Miami, Florida, in 1990, there are now more 70 DO THE RIGHT THING chapters throughout the United States, England, and Germany, and the program has impacted more than 600,000 children.
 Police chiefs from around the country attest to the importance of DTRT programs in their cities and the demonstrated effects they have witnessed both in the bahavior of young people and the relationship of their officers with the community.
+DTRT was proud to be selected as the 2024 “Juvenile Delinquency Prevention Program of the Year” by the Riverside County Juvenile Justice Department and the 2025 California District 47 “Nonprofit Organization of the Year."